-The weight management programme runs over 12 weeks (three months) and comprises:
+The weight management programme runs over 12 weeks (three months) and entails:

-- Once a member or beneficiary has been identified as suitable for the weight management intervention, the FP is notified electronically that their patient has been enrolled on the weight management programme;
+- Once a member or beneficiary has been identified as suitable for the weight management intervention, the GP is notified electronically that their patient has been enrolled on the weight management programme;

 - Management by a BASA biokineticist which includes:

-- Referral to a dietician and/or psychologist for one consultation if necessary; and
+- Referral to a psychologist for one consultation; and

-- The bio submits electronic reports to the member’s FP and Fedhealth after each interaction.
+- The biokineticist submits electronic reports to the member’s GP and Fedhealth after each interaction.